Towards a robust out-of-the-box neural network model for genomic data: Methods

 Traditionally, genomic data is stored as a collection of long strings comprised of the four nucleotides: A,C,G,T. It is thus intuitive to turn to Natural Language Processing (NLP) theory for solid ways to embed the sequences in a latent space.
 Furthermore, NLP methods naturally overcome one of the main drawbacks of CNN models which is the sparsity of the input vectors.

-Here, we focus on two widely used NLP tools: doc2vec \citep{le2014distributed} and Long Short Term Memory (LSTM) \citep{Agarwal2019-pr, kimothi2016distributed}.
+Here, we focus on two widely used NLP tools: doc2vec \citep{le2014distributed, kimothi2016distributed} and Long Short Term Memory (LSTM) \citep{Hochreiter1997, Agarwal2019-pr, kimothi2016distributed}.
 Both methods share the same objective: represent the input sequence with a low dimensional dense vector yet the specifics differ as is explained below.

-We first clarify that the NLP methods are not performing prediction (as the CNN models were in Section \ref{cnn}).
+We first clarify that the NLP methods are not performing prediction (as the CNN models).
 Since the purpose of this work is to compare the performance of neural network models on the prediction of phenotypes from genomes, we need to add a neural network model to the NLP model that will perform the prediction of labels (Figure \ref{fig:simple-nn}).
 Table \ref{tab:analyses2} presents a summary of the performance tests and models.
-In addition to those tests, we compare the prediction accuracy of the three models and we compare the auto-encoding potential of doc2vec and LSTM-AE.